List of Hell Teacher: Jigoku Sensei Nube characters: Doumori Elementary School staff

-The fiery leader of class 5-1 at Doumori Elementary, Ōtsuki-sensei (大月先生) is another unique blend of exorcist and teacher.
+Is the fiery leader of class 5-1 at Doumori Elementary, and another unique blend of exorcist and teacher.
 Unlike Nūbē, however, he attributes all phenomena to plasma rather than spiritual power.
 This fundamental difference in belief often pits the two teachers against each other in heated debates over the true nature of the various problems plaguing the school.
 Consequently, students in both classes find themselves divided based on their loyalty to their respective homeroom teacher's beliefs.
-Armed with his scientific knowledge and research, Ōtsuki-sensei utilizes an array of devices and inventions to investigate and combat these threats—a method reminiscent of the scientific research and technology employed in Ghostbusters.
-While Ōtsuki-sensei initially plays a prominent role in the story, he gradually recedes into the background as the manga progresses.
+Armed with his scientific knowledge and research, Ōtsuki utilizes an array of devices and inventions to investigate and combat these threats—a method reminiscent of the scientific research and technology employed in Ghostbusters.
+While Ōtsuki initially plays a prominent role in the story, he gradually recedes into the background as the manga progresses.